digital-services-act/transparency-database/resources/markdown/api-documentation.md

 ### Decision Ground (decision_ground)

 This is a required attribute and it tells us which ground the decision was based on.

+The value provided must be one of the following:

 <ul class='ecl-unordered-list'>
 @php